 2. Skyfall Lounge, a top Las Vegas rooftop bar on the Strip

-As one of the best lounges in Vegas, Skyfall Lounge offers panoramic views of the city and patio seating, which is perfect for sunset.
+As one of the best lounges in Vegas, Skyfall Lounge offers panoramic views of Las Vegas and patio seating, which is perfect for sunset.
 There is a full bar and a variety of signature drinks to try.
 You can order food here, but it’s a limited menu, and the food actually comes from the Rivea restaurant next door.

 Instead, come to Las Vegas’ Skyfall bar for drinks and an upscale yet relaxed vibe.
 The lounge has a DJ that plays chill, electronic music, and it’s open until midnight, so you have plenty of time after dinner to hang out.